 NATURE AND SCOPE OF WORK:

-Under the direction of the Marketing Communications Manager promotes the college's programs and offerings to the general public through the design and production of advertising and publications.
+Under the direction of Management, promotes the college's programs and offerings to the general public through the design and production of advertising and publications.
 This may include brochures, posters, newsletters, displays, postcards, newspaper and magazine advertisements, the schedule of classes and catalog covers.
 Job requires well-developed verbal skills to present and exchange technical or complex information.
 Interactions occur with a variety of people including college administrators and staff, vendors and contracted photographers, writers, and graphic artists.

 This classification is distinguished from the Senior Designer in that incumbents assigned to the Designer classification operate within established standards but do not have authority to approve or produce designs that are contrary to established standards for visual content and appearance of the College’s public and mass communication.

 - Designs and produces marketing publications utilizing a variety of software and hardware.
 Products may include the quarterly PCC schedule cover, annual PCC catalog cover, annual report, brochures, fliers, posters, newsletters, advertisements and special events notices.